Background:

 Solution:

 Pneumatic fail-safe brakes were ideal for this application for several key reasons.
-First, the torque requirements (1,740 Nm for the pusher brake and 400 Nm for the compression tunnel) were easily achievable with relatively small pneumatic disc brakes.
-With the torque requirement satisfied, Hindon needed to ensure the brakes could handle the high duty cycling and fast response times (for brake engagement and disengagement) required by this application – pneumatic brakes were ideal on both fronts.
-Lastly, pneumatic fail-safe brakes represented a cost-effective and short lead-time solution relative to other alternatives considered including various types of electrically released brakes.
+First, the torque requirements (1,740 Nm for the pusher brake and 400 Nm for the compression tunnel) were easily met using relatively small pneumatic disc brakes.
+After addressing the torque requirement, it was crucial to ensure the brakes could handle the application’s high duty cycling and rapid response times.
+For both engagement and disengagement, pneumatic brakes proved to be the ideal solution.
+Additionally, pneumatic fail-safe brakes represented a cost-effective and readily available solution compared to other considered alternatives, including various electrically released brake types.

-Hindon delivered its industrial braking system within the compressed project schedule, avoiding delays to the overall project completion.
-Working in partnership with the customer and end user, Hindon successfully provided a robust, reliable, and cost-effective solution that increased the productivity of the packing operation for this U.S. manufacturer.
+Hindon delivered the industrial braking system within the compressed project schedule, avoiding delays to the overall project completion.
+In collaboration with the client and end user, Hindon was able to provide a robust, reliable, and cost-effective solution that enhanced the productivity of packaging operations for the United States manufacturer.